Lou! Journal infime: Development

 In September 2013, Variety reported that StudioCanal was set to co-produce, distribute, and sell the film.

 Filming

 Filming began on 28 October 2013 at the Bry-sur-Marne studio and in Paris, with additional scenes filmed at Lycee Jules Verne in Cergy.
 Filming ended on 17 January 2014.

 Music

 Julien Di Caro, the composer for the animated television series, returned to score the film.

 Home media

 Lou!
 Journal infime was released on DVD and Blu-ray on 10 February 2015.

-Critical response
+Reception

 Film review aggregator Rotten Tomatoes reported a 17% approval rating, with an average rating of 4.4/10, based on 6 reviews.